department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/purchase-loan.md

 <li class="step two">

-**Have the home appraised and inspected.** A VA-approved appraiser will appraise the house to make sure it meets basic property condition requirements.
+**Have the house appraised and inspected.** A VA-approved appraiser will appraise the house to make sure it meets basic property condition requirements.
 You’ll also want to hire a certified inspector to check for any major defects.

 </li>